 Set your machine to the longest stitch length, and sew a line of basting stitches along the top edge, from side seam to side seam, 5/8″ from the raw edge.
 Repeat on the other side, side seam to side seam.

 For more controlled gathers, you can also sew a second row of basting stitches on each side 3/8″ from the raw edge, as shown above.

 Do not backstitch, and leave the threads long and loose at the ends.

 If you have lined your bodice, make sure the lining is pushed up out of the way.
 We will only be attaching the skirt to the main fabric of the bodice, and you don’t want to catch the lining in there.

-Make sure to mark the center front and center back of both the bodice and the skirt.
+Make sure to mark the centre front and centre back of both the bodice and the skirt.

 With your bodice right side out and your skirt wrong side out, slip your bodice inside the skirt until the raw edge of the skirt with the basting stitches meets up with the bottom raw edge of the bodice.

-Line up the side seams and center front and center back, and pin in place at these 4 points.
+Line up the side seams and centre front and centre back, and pin in place at these 4 points.
 This creates 4 equal sections to work with.

 To gather the skirt, I like to work in quarter sections.
 Gently pull on the loose threads starting at one side seam.
-Use your fingers to move the gathers as you pull to even them out, reaching to the center mark.
+Use your fingers to move the gathers as you pull to even them out, reaching the centre mark.